 Section 5.
 A quorum shall consist of a majority of Senators, excluding vacant positions, provided that the quorum shall be no fewer than twenty Senators, except in the case of amendments to the Senate Bylaws (Article VIII).

 Section 6.
 Nothing herein provided shall prevent the Senate from convening and acting without the presence of ex-officio members.

 Section 1.
 A Chair of the Senate shall be elected by secret ballot for a two-year term at its last meeting in alternate years, and shall preside at all meetings of the Senate and of its Executive Committee.

 Section 2.
 The Chair shall nominate chairs for other than standing committees of the Senate.
 Additional nominations may be made form the floor.
 All nominations shall be subject to approval by the Senate.

 Section 3.
-There shall be three Vice-Chairs of the Faculty Senate elected by secret ballot at the same time and for the same term as the Chair.
+There shall be five Vice-Chairs of the Faculty Senate elected by secret ballot at the same time and for the same term as the Chair.
 In the absence of the Chair, the Executive Committee shall designate one Vice-Chair to fill the duties of the Chair.
-In the event of disability or resignation of the Chair, the Executive Committee shall designate one Vice-Chair to complete the Chair’s term of office, subject to approval by the Senate.
+In the event of disability or resignation of the Chair, the Executive Committee shall designate one Vice-Chair to complete the Chair’s term of office, subject to approval by the Senate. (amemded April 2015)

 Section 4.
 The portfolios of the Vice Chairs shall be assigned by the Executive Committee, and each portfolio shall include chairing one of the three standing committees.